With online shopping holding steady at record-breaking rates, here’s how you can connect with your customers and crush Q4 goals.

 - Always include a clear CTA that leads back to a landing page on your site

 - Add a limited-time offer (LTO) — customers are more likely to take action when they know the deal won’t be around for long

 - Segment your email lists so you can send the most relevant products to each group

 - Optimize for mobile, as the percentage of people purchasing straight from their phone continues to rise

-6. Use ad extensions and sitelinks
+4. Use assets and sitelinks

 Because pay-per-click (PPC) campaigns encourage targeted traffic, they’re on the top of most e-commerce brands’ wish lists.
-When your company ad comes up, give customers the option to click on sales products, special holiday gifts, bonus offers, and similar promotions.
+When your company ad comes up, you can give customers the option to click on sales products, special holiday gifts, bonus offers, and similar promotions.

-Using ad extensions and sitelinks gives you the chance to add more context to the ads you publish.
+Using ad extensions (which Google recently rebranded as assets) and sitelinks lets you add more context to the ads you publish.
 When a brand is searched for on Google, sitelinks can appear below the ad’s main URL.